Move-Flow/lz-solidity-examples/README.md

 OmniCounter is a simple contract with a counter.
 You can only *remotely* increment the counter!

+* Deployment uses package `hardhat-deploy`
+* `deploy` is a task created in `deploy/OmniCounter.js`.
+Other tasks are in `tasks/index.js`
+* Endpoint contract addresses are defined in `constants/layerzeroEndpoints.json`.

 1. Deploy both OmniCounters:

 ```shell